 This spicy Buffalo Ranch Dressing combines creamy ranch dressing and hot sauce to give your salads and veggies a little kick.

 If you like creamy ranch dressing and spicy buffalo sauce, you've come to the right place!
-This spicy creamy Buffalo Ranch Dressing will add a kick to anything you pair with it.
+This spicy creamy Buffalo Ranch Dressing will add a spicy kick to anything you pair with it.

 - Vegan mayo: Adds a creamy texture and sour flavor.

 - Vegan sour cream: Adds a creamy texture and tangy flavor.

 - Almond milk: I used almond milk, but you could use any dairy-free milk.